 What's next for markets still grappling with coronavirus fears?
 Michael Scanlon and Jeffrey Given, portfolio managers of John Hancock Balanced Fund, explore strategic positioning amid recent volatility and discuss their outlook for equity and bond markets.

-Well, Jeff, we've been doing this a long time together where we certainly haven't seen many weeks like what we saw last week.
+Well, Jeff, we've been doing this a long time together, and we certainly haven't seen many weeks like what we saw last week.
 So we thought it would be a good idea to give everybody an update on the portfolio.
-So with the Balanced Fund we have quite a bit of flexibility, our ability to dial up and down the equity weight, the positioning of the equity portfolio in the fixed income portfolio.
-Late last year, December and into even the early part of 2020 we decided to reduce the equity weight in the portfolio.
-Our view really was that was that valuation had become stretched in the market had almost been priced for perfection.
-So as we looked at it, this was the first time since 2011 that we actually dropped the equity weight below 60/40 which would be our neutral benchmark on the fixed income side of things.
+So with the Balanced Fund, we have quite a bit of flexibility: our ability to dial up and down the equity weight, the positioning of the equity portfolio in the fixed income portfolio.
+Late last year, December and into even the early part of 2020, we decided to reduce the equity weight in the portfolio.
+Our view, really, was that the valuation had become stretched and the market had almost been priced for perfection.
+So as we looked at it, this was the first time since 2011 that we actually dropped the equity weight below 60/40, which would be our neutral benchmark on the fixed-income side of things.

-Yeah.
-And as we talked a number of times about the decisions over making the portfolio similar to the valuation concerns that Jeff just expressed on the fixed-income side, the equity side was a lot of the same story.
-The positioning and the equity side, it really evolved to where we had a very material bias towards the U.S. We weren't using a lot of that flexibility to go outside of the U.S. and in addition to that, we had drifted up. in market cap and had a very material bias towards a megacap names in the U.S., which tend to have a little bit more stable of a return profile and that they do pay more material dividends and buy backs a lot of stock.
+Yeah, and as we talked a number of times about the decisions that we're making in the portfolio, similar to the valuation concerns that Jeff just expressed on the fixed-income side, the equity side was a lot of the same story.
+The positioning in the equity side had really evolved to where we had a very material bias toward the U.S. We weren't using a lot of that flexibility to go outside of the U.S. and, in addition to that, we had drifted up in market cap and had a very material bias toward mega-cap names in the U.S., which tend to have a little bit more of a stable return profile and that they do pay more material dividends and buy back a lot of stock.

-With the recent volatility we're seeing now, it turns all eyes are on the Fed to see what they're going to do.
-The market's starting to price in a near certainty that they'll cut rates in March.
-With expectations up to 50 basis points and a lot more talk around the concerted effort on a global basis to provide liquidity to the system, lower rates, some relief from the effects of the virus as well as any other monetary policies as they needed.
+With the recent volatility we're seeing now, it turns all eyes on the Fed to see what they're going to do.
+The market's starting to price in a near certainty that they'll cut rates in March, with expectations up to 50 basis points and a lot more talk around the concerted effort on a global basis to provide liquidity to the system, lower rates, and some relief from the effects of the virus, as well as any other monetary policies as they're needed.
 So I think central banks in general are going to be very accommodative.
-That's led to the Treasury market really pricing in a lot of moves has seen rates drop to really all-time lows here in the U.S. and continued negative levels across the globe.
-Eventually that will mean a better environment for riskier asset classes.
-Right now what we were seeing is high-yield spreads have widened out quite a bit and growing to levels that are starting to look quite attractive.
-Investment-grade corporate bond spreads are have widened down.
-However, it's really been in the midpoint of the range that we've seen over the last three to four years.
+That's led to the Treasury market really pricing in a lot of moves, we've seen rates drop to, really, all-time lows here in the U.S., and continued negative levels across the globe.
+Eventually, that will mean a better environment for riskier asset classes.
+Right now, what we're seeing is high-yield spreads have widened out quite a bit and are growing to levels that are starting to look quite attractive.
+Investment-grade corporate bond spreads have widened down; however, it's really been in the midpoint of the range that we've seen over the last three to four years.

-Thanks Jeff.
-And on the equity side of things, you know, have certainly seen quite a bit of a correction in the last five business days or so.
-The multiple on the S&P 500 has dropped from about 19 times down to about 17 and a half times earnings.
-And we've only started to see the top down numbers for the S&P 500 start to come down.
-You haven't seen a lot of analysts start to cut estimates as much as they will be.
-So this could actually turn out to be another year where we have flat earnings growth in the S&P 500 and it's really hard to see us rebounding in a V-shaped formation back to kind of 19 times earnings.
+Thanks, Jeff.
+And on the equity side of things, you know, we've certainly seen quite a bit of a correction in the last five business days or so.
+The multiple on the S&P 500 has dropped from about 19 times down to about 17 1/2 times earnings, and we've only started to see the top-down numbers for the S&P 500 start to come down; we haven't seen a lot of analysts start to cut estimates as much as they will be.
+So this could actually turn out to be another year where we have flat earnings growth in the S&P 500, and it's really hard to see us rebounding in a V-shaped formation back to 19 times earnings.

-I think that's a very good point as well.
-I think bottom up analysis is even more important in this environment in fixed income as well as equities than other environments.
+I think that's a very good point, as well.
+I think bottom-up analysis is even more important in this environment—in fixed income as well as equities—than in other environments.